espocrm/documentation/docs/administration/roles-management.md

 stream – team
 ```

-Our sales manager user will be able to manage all leads/opportunities related to the 'Sales' team.
-Under the hood this user have two roles ('Salesman' and 'Sales Manager') merged into one in a way that a more permissive level suppresses less permissive.
+Our sales manager User will be able to manage all Leads/Opportunities related to the 'Sales' Team.
+Under the hood this User have two roles ('Salesman' and 'Sales Manager') merged into one in a way that a more permissive level suppresses less permissive.

 ## Special Permissions